shanekeran/dawg/README.md

 *As a site user, I want to*

-- clearly understand the purpose of the site upon entering for the first time.
+- Clearly understand the purpose of the site upon entering for the first time.
-- easily navigate the site so that I can find the pages and products I want quickly and with ease.
+- Easily navigate the site so that I can find the pages and products I want quickly and with ease.
-- have the ability to sort products alphabetically and by price.
+- Have the ability to sort products alphabetically and by price.
-- view the current total of shopping bag at any time and have the option to update or delete items.
+- View the current total of shopping bag at any time and have the option to update or delete items.
-- be able to create an account to save shipping information and view previous orders.
+- Be able to create an account to save shipping information and view previous orders.
-- contact dawg incase I have any questions or concerns.
+- Contact dawg incase I have any questions or concerns.
-- easily recover my password in the likely event that I forget it.
+- Easily recover my password in the likely event that I forget it.
-- receive a confirmation email when I have placed an order.
+- Receive a confirmation email when I have placed an order.

 *As a site owner, I want to*

-- give super users a straightforward process for adding or making changes to products on the site.
+- Give site admins a straightforward process for adding or updating products on the site.
-- easily add new store location information as the company expands throughout Ireland.
+- Easily add new store location information as the company expands throughout Ireland.
-- store contact form submissions.
+- Store contact form submissions.
-- only display the pages that are currently accessible to the user navigating the site.
+- Only display the pages that are currently accessible to the user navigating the site.

 ### **Strategy**